Project-Books/book-project/README.md

 ### Help

 If you need help with anything, we'll be happy to help you in our [Slack workspace](https://join.slack.com/t/teambookproject/shared_invite/zt-kss928q8-zT73FmmlV6HmXE1rhourbw).
+Alternatively, you can start a new discussion on our [GitHub Q&A](https://github.com/Project-Books/book-project/discussions/categories/q-a).

 ## Further information